-World Trade Organization (WTO) – is an international economic organization dealing with multilateral trade in goods, services and intellectual property.
+The World Trade Organization (WTO) is an international economic organization dealing with multilateral trade in goods, services, and intellectual property.

-GATT provided for further liberalization of trade by reducing import tariffs.
-For the period of 47 years (before the creation of the WTO), the main legal text of GATT remained as it was adopted in 1948.
-In addition to the document some multilateral agreements with a limited number of participants were adopted.
+The GATT provided for further liberalization of trade by reducing import tariffs.
+For the period of 47 years (before the establishment of the WTO), the main legal text of the GATT remained as it was adopted in 1948.
+In addition to the document several plurilateral agreements with a limited number of participants were adopted.

-At present, the rules and principles of the GATT/WTO multilateral trade agreements serve the basis for regulation of export-import relationships in more than 150 countries.
-WTO rules are also a guide for the development and implementation of national laws and regulations related to foreign trade.
+At present, the rules and principles of the GATT/WTO multilateral trade agreements constitute the basis for regulation of export-import relationships in more than 160 countries.
+The WTO rules also serve as the guidelines for the development and implementation of national laws and regulations related to trade and economic relations.

-The WTO was established on the 1 January 1995.
-In accordance with the Marrakesh Agreement Establishing the WTO (signed on 15 April 1994), 125 Members to the GATT became the founders of the WTO.
+The WTO was officially commenced on January 1, 1995.
+In accordance with the Marrakesh Agreement establishing the WTO (signed on April 15, 1994), the 75 existing GATT Members and the European Communities became the founders of the WTO.

-On 6 March 2013, 159 countries were WTO Members, and more than 20 states had the status of WTO Observers.
-Majority of observer governments, including the Republic of Belarus, ha started negotiations on accession to the WTO.
-The Russian Federation became a member of the WTO on August, 22, 2012.
+There are 164 full-fledged WTO Members: 160 states and 4 customs territories.
+22 states had the status of WTO observers.
+The overwhelming majority of the observer governments, including the Republic of Belarus, have started negotiations on accession to the WTO.